 What to do if you want to challenge a rent increase

 If you believe that your rental provider has increased your rent to a price that is higher than the market range, your first step is to try and negotiate on the rate.
-When you can’t come to an agreement, you can ask Consumer Affairs Victoria to investigate; this is called a rent assessment or a rent increase investigation and is a free service.

 To organise a rent assessment:

 - After the inspector has investigated the increase, they will write a report on behalf of the Director of Consumer Affairs Victoria.
 They will also send copies of this report to you and to your rental provider.
-You can use this report as part of your application to VCAT

 How Rental Dispute Resolution Victoria can help

-- Contact the other party to understand their position and to review any evidence or relevant documents, including the Notice of rent increase form
+- Contact the other party to understand their position and to review any evidence or relevant documents, including the Notice of rent increase form.

 - Work with both parties to reach a compromise agreement that complies with Victorian law.